-London Fashion Week, taking place in February, is a celebration of all things British style – its creativity, innovation and excellence.
-As the fashion industry prepares to move into a post-pandemic era where sustainability and ethics will be more of importance than ever, we list some of our favourite British brands that are leading the way when it comes to combining style with substance.
-Mindful of animals, humans and the planet, these vegan brands show that dressing with both compassion and elegance is not only possible – it's more covetable than ever.
+British style is famed for its creativity, innovation and excellence.
+As the fashion industry prepares to move into a post-pandemic era where sustainability and ethics will be more of importance than ever, we list some of our favourite vegan British brands that are leading the way when it comes to combining style with substance.
+Mindful of animals, humans and the planet, these vegan UK brands show that dressing with both compassion and elegance is not only possible – it's more covetable than ever.

 By Sascha Camilli: writer, speaker, activist and vegan fashion expert.